Serious Versus Deadly Snakebites

 – A single operator might find it difficult to get a proper seal and press the bag to inflate the chest at the same time.

 – For small children or babies a size-specific bag valve mask may be required.
 Snakebite victims often have a lot of liquid accumulating in the mouth as swallowing is compromised – a hand pump may be needed to remove excess liquid.

 Click here to enquire about first aid courses for snakebite during which the proper use of a bag valve mask is taught.

 The common spitting snakes in South Africa are the Mozambique Spitting Cobra (M’Fezi) and the Rinkhals.
 In addition to biting, both of these snakes spray their venom up to a distance of three metres and do so in self-defense to temporarily blind their attacker and allow the snake to escape.

 – Venom in the eyes is very painful and must be flushed or diluted as quickly as possible.

-– Flush the eyes with a weak (normal) saline solution, or place the victim’s head under a slowly running tap with the eyes forced open.
+– Flush the eyes by placing the victim’s head under a slow-running tap with the eyes forced open.

-– Keep flushing for at least 15-20 minutes and then transport the victim to a medical doctor, who will do a slit lamp examination and prescribe anesthetic and antibiotic eye drops.
+– Keep flushing for at least 15-20 minutes and then transport the victim to a medical doctor, who will do a slit lamp examination and prescribe local anaesthetic and antibiotic eye drops.

-– If no saline or water is available, other bland liquids like milk, beer, cold drink or even urine can be used.
-Water works best.
+– If no water is available, other bland liquids like milk or beer can be used but water works best.

 – If treated quickly, the chance of permanent damage to the eyes is extremely remote.